How does hearing effect learning?

 If your child's ears are clear, Kay explains, exposure to a wide range of high quality information and sounds will help develop superior auditory function.
 Ear infections interfere with the development of good balance and can also put pressure on the visual system and cause tracking and convergence problems.

 Frequent tympanograms should be done to ensure that there is no fluid buildup in your child's ears.
+Be sure to get one every time you take your child to the pediatrician.
 Before I learned about the techniques below, the proper way to breast feed, and the necessary diet changes below, Jett had fluid in his ears.
 He's never had an ear infection so, I'm a believer!

 What I've been using to monitor Jett's ears

-1. "My Ear Doc" also called "Ear Doc"is a specialized vibrator that you place behind the ear on the bone.
+"My Ear Doc" also called "Ear Doc"is a specialized vibrator that you place behind the ear on the bone.
 Through bone conduction of the vibration, the Eustachian tube opens up for some people, clearing the middle ear of fluid.
-You can order My Ear Doc on Amazon.
 For more info, go to the Ear Doc website.

 Symptoms of an Ear Infection